SvenMichaelKlose/tunix/src/contrib/small-c/doc/language.md

 ## Arrays

-Array contain any number of elements of the same type and must have a known size at declaration time.
+Arrays contain any number of elements of the same type and must have a known size at declaration time.
 Arrays can have only one dimension only.